 Make no mistake about it: alcohol poisoning is a medical emergency.
 Our first priority is the safety of our students.
 If you think a friend might have alcohol poisoning, please get help.
 The Clemson University Police Department (864-656-2222) or 911 are the quickest resources to help a friend in need.

 Clemson University has a Medical Alcohol Amnesty Policy (MAAP) that provides amnesty for students who need medical attention as well as the students who make the call for help.
-Those students who utilize MAAP will be contacted by someone from the Dean of Students Office to ensure that they have the resources they need in order to be a successful Clemson student.
+Those students who utilize MAAP will be contacted by someone from the Office of Advocacy and Success to ensure that they have the resources they need in order to be a successful Clemson student.

 Clemson also has a CARE Network in place to help students experiencing difficulties.
 If you feel a friend has a problem with drugs or alcohol and it is not an emergency, you can submit a CARE report or contact Counseling and Psychological Services (CAPS) at 864-656-2451.
 These and other resources are available on the go in the Safety section of the my.Clemson app.